Rex Securities Law Investment Fraud Attorney Investigates Robert Scott Smith, Broker with Emerson Equity LLC

 Did You Lose Money With Robert Scott Smith As Your Stockbroker?

-Below are representative customer disputes and outcomes reported on FINRA BrokerCheck.
-Allegations commonly include unsuitability, negligence, misrepresentation/omissions, and failure to supervise in connection with private placements/Direct Investments (DPP & LP interests) such as GPB Automotive Portfolio LP and VII Peaks BDC II.
+Robert Smith discloses numerous prior disputes and one pending dispute.
+Allegations commonly include unsuitability, negligence, misrepresentation/omissions in connection with private placements/Direct Investments (DPP & LP interests) such as GPB Automotive Portfolio LP and VII Peaks.

 Allegations of Broker Misconduct Against Robert Scott Smith